rjfaust/DimReader/README.md

 ```

 ### Tangent Map File
-The tangent map file should be a file created by runing the Tangent Map Recovery (discussed above)
+The tangent map file should be a file created by running the Tangent Map Recovery (discussed above)

 ### Sigma
 Sigma is a similarity parameter that is used to decide how similar two projected points are.
 The similarity equation is